MBP Faculty Expectations, Recommendations and Important Information

 Student Seminar Series

-Timeframe: Most Tuesdays and Wednesdays at 4:00 PM, from September to May, excluding holidays.
+Timeframe: Most Tuesdays and Wednesdays at 3:00 or 4:00 PM, from September to May, excluding holidays.

 Locations: Tuesday seminars are at Sunnybrook and Wednesday seminars are held at the Princess Margaret Cancer Centre.